flauc/angular2-notifications/README.md

 });
 ```

-Add the NotificationComponent in to the component where you want to use the notifications
+Add the NotificationComponent in to the component where you want to use the notifications.
 ```
 ...
 directives: [NotificationComponent],
 template: '<simple-notifications [options]="options"></simple-notifications>'
 ...
 ```
-This are the currently available options you could pass to the component:
-* __timeOut__ -\[int] Determine how long a notification should wait before closing.
-If set to 0 a notification won't close it self.
-* __lastOnBottom__ - \[boolean] Determines if new notifications should appear at the bottom or top of the list.
-* __clickToClose__ - \[boolean] Determines if notifications should close on click.
-* __maxLength__ - \[int] Set the maximum allowed length of the content string.
-If set to 0 or not defined there is no maximum length.
-* __maxStacks__ - \[int] Set the maximum number of notifications that can be on the screen at once.

 You will also need to use the NotificationsService in your component to create or remove the notifications.
 ```